Said313/hotel-chain/README.md

 This is JAX-RS app.
 You can deploy it with Tomcat(preferred 9.0v).
 Path should be [http://localhost:8080/backend_war_exploded/](http://localhost:8080/backend_war_exploded/)

 This app works as API(Do not have Front-end part) but can handle requests from another server.

+If you encounter a ClassNotFoundException when accessing your database, you should download mysql-connector-java-8.0.21 (or later) and add it to project as a library.
+Also, do not forget to add a respective maven dependency.